 We all love king cake.
 Learn why it's part of the Twelfth Night tradition.

-January 6 is an important date on the calendar in Louisiana because it marks the official opening of the “Carnival season,” the time when private Mardi Gras balls and street parades are staged.
-This date—called Twelfth Night since it is twelve days after Christmas—is the feast of the Epiphany in the Catholic Church, and it marks the visit of the Magi to the Christ Child.
+January 6 is an important date on the calendar in Louisiana, because it marks the official opening of “Carnival season,” the time when private Mardi Gras balls and street parades are staged.
+This date—called Twelfth Night, since it is twelve days after Christmas—is the feast of the Epiphany in the Catholic Church and marks the visit of the Magi to the Christ Child.
 It is also known as Kings’ Day or Little Christmas.

-The Church set this fixed date for the start of the festive Carnival season (the feast before Ash Wednesday and the fasting of Lent), but a moveable one for the single day of Mardi Gras (French for Fat Tuesday), which is 47 days before Easter.
+The Church set this fixed date for the start of the festive Carnival season (from the feast before Ash Wednesday through the fasting of Lent), but kept a moveable one for the single day of Mardi Gras (French for Fat Tuesday), which is 47 days before Easter.
 So Mardi Gras can be as early as February 3 or as late as March 9, making the Carnival season as short as 28 days or as long as 63 days.

 Twelfth Night Events

-Several events are scheduled on January 6 in New Orleans, starting with a morning press conference and king cake party by the Mayor at historic Gallier Hall where Mardi Gras parades have been passing in review since the first one in 1857.
+While celebrations will look a lot different this year, several events are usually scheduled on January 6 in New Orleans, starting with a morning press conference and king cake party by the mayor at historic Gallier Hall, where Mardi Gras parades have been passing in review since the first one in 1857.
 Representatives of all 33 parades that roll in the city attend this event.

 The St. Joan of Arc foot parade strolls through the French Quarter in the evening.
 Three streetcar parades roll on Twelfth Night, starting at 7 PM with the Phunny Phorty Phellows, the group that started the trolley tradition in 1991.
 They roll from the Willow Street Car Barn on the St. Charles Avenue streetcar.
 A new group, the Funky Uptown Krewe, which hops on its own streetcar at Jeannette and South Carrollton, follows them.
 At 7 PM the Society of Elysian Fields begins its ride on the St. Claude Avenue streetcar.